 Ms. Gordon, Parent Community Coordinator at Burnt Mills ES and Fairland ES, received the Maryland PTA Lifetime Achievement Award, the highest recognition bestowed by the PTA and given to only those who have demonstrated outstanding service in support of our students, schools, and communities.
 Her commitment to the education and well-being of our students is a well-deserved acknowledgement.

-Free workshops that provide information, resources, and tools & tips to support student success.
+Free virtual workshops that provide information, resources, and tools and tips to support student success.

 If you joined one of our Parent Academy TO GO workshops, please share your feedback with us.
 We would love to hear what you thought about the workshop!